 The treasure room had changed.

-He was ready for the challenge, got through the Osaylas entirely undetected—which was a feat all by itself—though the treasure room’s challenge was different.
+He got through the Osaylas entirely undetected—which was a feat all by itself—though the treasure room’s challenge was different.
 Not altogether different, but different nonetheless.

-The tiles fell in a different pattern, creating far more pathways that led to dead-ends.
-That, and the snake wasn’t just a giant, boney distraction, it came crashing through columns, sending bits of marble flying every which way.
+The tiles fell in a new pattern, creating far more pathways that led to dead-ends.
+And the snake wasn’t just a giant boney distraction.
+It came crashing through columns, sending bits of marble flying every which way.